- Customers will save $100 on any new booking of a 2024 REI adventure travel trip in North America.

 - REI adventure travel trips are not eligible for the REI Member Reward.

 - To order by phone, call 1-800-622-2236 | Monday-Friday, 7am through 5pm PT.

 A passport or passport card is required for this trip.
 While we never cross the Canadian/US border, the downhill ride on Klondike Highway out of Skagway passes through US customs without entering Canada due to the locations of the customs stations being offset from the actual border.

-Arrive on your own into Haines, AK by 2pm.
-You can take the Alaska Marine Highway ferry, or a regional flight on Alaska Seaplanes or Harris Air from Juneau, Alaska.
-After checking in at our hotel, we have an afternoon bike fitting and orientation at 3pm, followed by a 20-mile out-and-back ride to Chilkoot Lake.
+Arrive on your own into Haines, AK in the afternoon.
+You can take the Alaska Marine Highway ferry or a regional flight on Alaska Seaplanes from Juneau, Alaska.
+After checking in at our hotel, we have an afternoon bike fitting and orientation, followed by a 20-mile out-and-back ride to Chilkoot Lake.
 The mostly flat route serves up great views along the fjord, with mountains all around as we start our four-day tour.
 This area is covered with stands of Sitka Spruce, buzzing with the calls of native birds.
 And if we're lucky we might catch a glimpse of a bear or two!
 We return to freshen up before our evening meal together.
 Dinner included.